-Adequate refrigerant charge for a matching evaporator and 15 feet lineset is supplied with the condensing unit.
-If line set exceeds 15 feet in length, refrigerant should be added at .6 ounces per foot of liquid line.
+Adequate refrigerant charge for the matching AHRI rated designated tested combination (DTC) evaporator coil and 15 feet of lineset is supplied with the condensing unit.
+If using evaporator coils other than DTC coil, it may be necessary to add or remove refrigerant to attain proper charge.
+If line set exceeds 15 feet in length, refrigerant should be added at the amount specified in the below table based on suction and liquid tube diameters.